-Recently, though, that's all changed with the introduction of Instagram Shopping, allowing you to tag products directly in posts, allowing customers to buy directly within the app.
-And people are already doing so, with Business Insider reporting that 72 per cent of users have bought a product they saw on Instagram.
+Recently, though, that's all changed with the introduction of Instagram Shopping, allowing you to tag products directly in posts, allowing customers to buy instantly within the app.
+And people are already doing so, with Business Insider reporting that 72 per cent of users have purchased a product they saw on Instagram.

 Sounds good?
 Then read on, as we explain how it all works, and how you can take advantage to boost your sales and income.

 Before you get too excited, be warned that while shoppable Instagram posts are very easy for your followers to use, they're still a bit of a faff to set up.

 Firstly, not everyone can create shoppable posts, only businesses.
 So you first need to set up a business account.